Juan-VC-gh/Hackintosh-macOS-Mojave-on-Dell-G7-7588/README.md

 To get both working we need to fake the Serial Number, Board Nuber, BIOS Version... for that follow this easy [guide](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/).
 Try using Clover Configurator which will generate some serials and stuff to simplify things.
 Choose MacBookPro15,2 on the mac list for energy purposes.

+8) Sleepimage is saved by default to RAM and disk, the system will first sleep and later hibernate (hibernatemode 3).
+To avoid hibernation and improve sleep by saving sleepimage only to RAM enter the following command in terminal:

+	sudo pmset -a hibernatemode 0

+If it is not sleeping disconnect the AC adapter from the laptop and verify hibernatemode is set to 0 and no apps are mentioned to be preventing sleep by entering into terminal:

+	sudo pmset -g

-Lastly check everything works, use Intel Power Gadget to check for CPU power management, set clover to be the main boot entry and enjoy you new ~~Mac~~ Hackintosh!
+Lastly use Intel Power Gadget to check for CPU power management, set Clover to be the main boot entry and enjoy you new ~~Mac~~ Hackintosh!

 I have created a configuration file for the new and promising OpenCore bootloader.
 It is a new bootloader with a few to no guides and a little more complicated so I have not attached any files for it but if you wanna try it let me know and I will link you the files.
 Grab the latest OpenCore bootloader version from the Insanelymac discord as the repo is slowly updated.

 ## Credits